crocs-muni/APDUPlay/README.md

 ## Examples
-The localization of correct winscard.dll path can be sometimes a tedious task, especially for applications using additional frameworks to access PC/SC interface.
-Here are some examples with increasing difficulty:
+The localization of correct winscard.dll path can sometimes be a tedious task, especially for applications using additional frameworks to access PC/SC interface.
+Here are some examples of increasing difficulty:
   1. Simple application directly using winscard.dll ([CAProfiler.exe](https://github.com/petrs/CAProfiler/releases/latest))
   2. Application with persistent agent ([gpg2.exe --card-edit](https://gpg4win.org/download.html))
   3. Java-based application accessing smartcards via JRE: ([GlobalPlatformPro gp -l](https://github.com/martinpaljak/GlobalPlatformPro))

 Alternatively, you may replace winscard.dll directly in the system folder.
-Warning: PC/SC communication from ALL applications runing on your system is now intercepted and logged to file including your PINs, passwords etc. - so use this option with care!
+Warning: PC/SC communication from ALL applications running on your system is now intercepted and logged to file including your PINs, passwords etc. - so use this option with care!

 ## Troubleshooting